 - 1. English 121.
 Composition (Exempted with SAT V-660/ACT E-30) - 2.
-Two writing unit courses, one at the 300-or 400- level (selected from among the disciplines and designated in the Undergraduate Course Schedule Booklet and course listings on the web by the symbol # preceding the titles) - B. Speaking
+Two writing unit courses, one at the 300-or 400- level (selected from among the disciplines and designated in the Undergraduate Course Schedule Booklet and course listings on the web by the symbol # preceding the titles)

+B. Speaking

 Speech Communication 200.
-Fundamentals of Speech Communication C. Mathematics for credit; no more than three count toward the 124 hour graduation requirement.)
+Fundamentals of Speech Communication

+C. Mathematics

-One mathematics course, excluding Math 090: Developmental Mathematics (exempted with SAT M-670/ACT M-32)
+One mathematics course of at least 3 hours, excluding Math 090: Developmental Mathematics (exempted with SAT M-670/ACT M-32)

-- D. Understanding the Arts and Humanities of Western Culture IDIS 150.
-Arts and Humanities in Western Culture - E. Achieving Wellness - 1.
-Physical Education 101.
+D. Understanding the Arts and Humanities of Western Culture IDIS 150.
+Arts and Humanities in Western Culture

+E. Achieving Wellness

+- 1. Physical Education 101.
 Concepts of Wellness - 2.
-Two courses selected from Physical Education 102-140.
+Two courses selected from Physical Education 102 through 140.
 Physical Education Service Courses.
-(Each service courses may be taken only once
+(Each service courses may be taken only once for credit; no more than three count toward the 124 hour graduation requirement.)